trinat25/analytics-assessment/Exploratory Data Analysis.md

 ![Screenshot 2025-02-24 at 1 05 54 am](https://github.com/user-attachments/assets/25504ebd-e269-497f-bc1d-9bd6241b30d7)

 ### Step 5 - Recommendations
-1. Boost Job Impressions:
+1. Optimise Job Impressions Without Oversaturation:
-Since number_of_impressions has the highest importance (0.321088), increasing the visibility of job postings is key.
-Consider:
+While number_of_impressions is the most important factor (0.321088), the negative correlation between impressions per tradie and job acceptance rate suggests that simply increasing impressions may reduce engagement.
+Therefore, focus on targeted visibility rather than mass exposure:
-- Enhancing notification systems or email alerts to reach more tradies.
+- Personalised Notifications: Use machine learning models to recommend jobs that match each tradie’s skills, location, and past preferences, ensuring that impressions are relevant.
-- Optimising the platform’s UI to feature high-potential jobs more prominently.
+- Frequency Capping: Limit the number of times a single tradie sees the same job to prevent notification fatigue.

 2. Optimise Posting Times:
 With post_hour (0.291276) and post_dayofweek (0.118245) being influential, the timing of job posts is critical.
 You could: